Note: this topic is very important from a PMP and PMI-RMP exam point of view. You may see several questions from this topic on your PMP exam.

 - The enhance risk response strategy can be considered the opposite of the mitigation risk response strategy, and the exploit risk response strategy can be considered the opposite of the avoid risk response strategy.

 Enhance and exploit are two kinds of positive risk response strategies.
-If the opportunity is not very important or you don’t have any extra resources, you will go for the enhance risk response strategy.
-However, if you have extra resources available or the opportunity is so important that you cannot let go, you will go for the exploit risk response strategy.
+If the opportunity is not very important or you don’t have any extra resources, you will use the enhance risk response strategy.
+However, if you have extra resources available or the opportunity is so important that you cannot let go, you will use the exploit risk response strategy.
 The strategy chosen for the opportunity will depend on the situation, requirements, and resources available to you.

 So, what do you think about Enhance Risk Response and Exploit Risk Response Strategies?
 Let me know in the comments below.